shuichi/inkpod/docs/core-benchmark-baseline.md

 ## 2026-08-05 canonical revision-max calibration provenance

+### Adoption decision

+Before M1, production snapshot validation used the scalar revision-max formula.
+The initial procedure-history refactoring introduced semantic-digest and tile- handling work that substantially regressed the protected zoom/pan and dirty- tile workflows.
+The recovery criterion was not merely to improve that regressed
+state: it was to retain the procedure-history semantics while meeting or beating the last pre-M1 production behavior under the same complete workloads.

+The final design therefore keeps document-state digests and procedure replay independent from render-cache validation, restores revision-max as the only cache identity, borrows changed source tiles instead of copying them, and prepares dirty-tile composition once per tile.
+It also locks the validation call graph and requires an initial positive payload-access count followed by zero accesses over 128 cache-hit zoom snapshots.
+In the A/B results below, all four protected candidate medians are 12.7% to 27.3% lower than the detached pre-M1 baseline.

+This choice is intentionally a performance trade-off, not a claim that a scalar maximum uniquely identifies source state.
+A richer tuple containing source identities, revisions, display mode, generation, tombstones, and negative-cache state would reduce aliasing but increase construction, storage, invalidation, and audit work.
+Pixel or semantic hashing is rejected on the validation hot path because it can couple view-only cost to raster or commitment work.
+The accepted disadvantages are revision-domain aliasing, masking by a higher Light Table revision, unchanged maxima after some source removals, display-mode cache sharing, transparent-result recomposition, and the requirement that metadata outside the formula perform atomic whole-cache invalidation.
+The current contract can be replaced only by an explicitly approved design with equivalent semantic gates and recalibrated same-workload evidence.

 The `pan_zoom_snapshot` workload performs 2,048 quick or 8,192 full alternating zoom/pan pairs and builds a snapshot after every pair.
 It asserts that every composed tile and renderer-facing tile revision is reused.
 The